Updated: Feb 2

 The couple wanted a modern option for wedding dessert which is still elegant and beautiful.
 And the beauty with cupcakes is that you can have a range of flavours and your guests can pick their favourite.

-However, if you still want to have your cake cutting ceremony with a Cake Bar, I would recommend ordering a small 6” but tall wedding cake as a centrepiece for your Cake Bar.
+However, if you still want to have your cake cutting ceremony with a Cake Bar, I would recommend ordering a smaller cake to go with your other desserts.
+This can be achieved through a stand alone cake or a cupcake tower topped with a small wedding cake.

 I think having a Cake Bar instead of a traditional wedding cake will take some guts and courage, but I think young trendy couples will start to experiment with the different options.